Freephone helpline: 0800 917 8495

 • Strenuous household tasks involving lifting or pushing large or heavy objects.

 • Basketball, Bouncy Castles, Boxing, Bungee Jumps, Deep Sea Diving, Distance Running.
-Hand Gliding, High Diving, Football, Judo, Karate, Martial Arts, Mountaineering, Rowing, Rugby, Scuba Diving, Skiing, Sky diving, Squash, Trampolining and Wrestling.
+Hand Gliding, High Diving, Intense Football, Judo, Karate, Martial Arts, Mountaineering, Rowing, Rugby, Scuba Diving, Skiing, Sky diving, Squash, Trampolining and Wrestling.

 • Smoking / Vaping.